lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 }
 ```

+During development testing, it is also fine to manually copy the compiled .so file and the .yaml file(if any) to the corresponding folders and then restart Kuiper.
+In development docker image, the default Kuiper location is `/usr/local/kuiper`.
 It should be noted that loading the new version after compiling the plugin again needs to restart Kuiper.

 ## Plugin deployment